jariperttunen/lukeghg/GHG_SCENARIO.md

 # Produce GHG scenario excel #

 `ghg-scenario.py` reads GHG scenario result files and using excel template file produces scenario inventory summary in excel format.
-It is part of [*lukeghg*](LUKEGHG_INSTALL_AND_USAGE.md) python package.
+It is part of the [*lukeghg*](LUKEGHG_INSTALL_AND_USAGE.md) python package.

 ## Input files ##